Special Weather Statement issued for Western Cherry by NWS - News Break

 Special Weather Statement issued for Western Cherry by NWS

-Effective: 2021-07-09 15:10:00 CDT Expires: 2021-07-09 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Western Cherry SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN CHERRY COUNTY UNTIL 700 PM MDT At 630 PM MDT, Doppler radar was tracking a strong thunderstorm 9 miles west of Merriman, or 17 miles east of Gordon, moving east at 45 mph.
+Effective: 2021-07-08 21:13:00 CDT Expires: 2021-07-08 21:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Western Cherry SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN CHERRY COUNTY UNTIL 845 PM MDT At 813 PM MDT, Doppler radar was tracking a strong thunderstorm near Lacreek Wildlife Refuge, or near Martin, moving southeast at 35 mph.
 Nickel size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Merriman and Irwin.
-A Severe Thunderstorm Watch remains in effect until 900 PM MDT for north central Nebraska.alerts.weather.gov
+Locations impacted include Merriman and Eli.alerts.weather.gov

 Comments / 0